 When a tumor creates a blockage, your doctor may insert an expanding metal scaffolding device, called a stent, through a small lighted endoscope, to clear the blockage.

 Kills or slows the growth of cancer cells.
 Our medical oncologists routinely combine the newest chemotherapy drugs with standard drug regimens to achieve a better response, fewer side effects, and improved quality of life.
-Chemotherapy may be given before surgery to shrink tumors, or after surgery to prevent their recurrence.
+Chemotherapy may be given before surgery to shrink tumors or after surgery to prevent their recurrence.
 Chemotherapy also may be the best treatment for stomach cancer that has spread to other organs.

-Stops tumors from growing by targeting a protein in the cancer called HER2.
+Stop tumors from growing by targeting a protein in the cancer called HER2.
 May be combined with chemotherapy to help extend survival in patients with advanced stomach cancer.